-It is recommended that you close the convertible top whenever the vehicle is parked.
+- It is recommended that you close the convertible top whenever the vehicle is parked.
 The closed convertible top not only protects the vehicle interior from damage due to unforeseen bad weather, but also provides a certain degree of protection against theft.
-Always keep your valuables inside the locked luggage compartment, even if the convertible top is closed.

-Do not mount any roof rack systems on the convertible top.
+Always keep your valuables inside the locked luggage compartment, even if the convertible top is closed. - Do not mount any roof rack systems on the convertible top.

 Do not leave a wet convertible top open for more than one day, since the humidity may cause damages.
+Do not place any objects on the convertible top, as they could otherwise fall off while the convertible top is being operated and result in property damage or personal injury.